SudhaLV/SudhaLV/README.md

 ## PROFESSIONAL SUMMARY
-   My name is Sudha Lakshmi and I am passionate about cloud technologies.
+   My name is Sudha Vinayakam and I am passionate about cloud technologies.
 I am a Certified AWS Cloud Practitioner.
 I am a self-starter with a practical, problem-solving mindset who enjoys being thrown into challenging situations and having to learn on the fly, grasping new skills and being able to put my knowledge into practice.
 A confident, independent thinker having a detailed knowledge of AWS with hands-on experience using the AWS Management Console and also experience using Python and Linux Bash Shell.
 I am a former ETL developer with 7+ years of experience in Analysis, Design and Development of complex software systems in Telecom and Banking domains using Informatica tools.

 ## SKILLS
     • AWS Cloud EC2, S3, IAM, Lambda